selimdilsadercan/code-to-image-generator/README.md

 - [x] "npx shadcn-ui@latest init" to initialize shadcn
 - [x] html, body, :root { height: 100% } thing at app/globals.css

+---

+- make a div resible with re-resizeable
+- create a code with editor with react-ace